vercel/next.js/packages/next/README.md

 > **Note**: Predefined routes take precedence over dynamic routes.
 > For example, if you have `pages/post/[pid].js` and `pages/post/create.js`, the route `/post/create` will be matched by `pages/post/create.js` instead of the dynamic route (`[pid]`).

+> **Note**: Pages that are statically optimized by [automatic prerendering](#automatic-prerendering) will be hydrated without their route parameters provided (`query` will be empty, i.e. `{}`).
+> After hydration, Next.js will trigger an update to your application to provide the route parameters in the `query` object.
+> If your application cannot tolerate this behavior, you can opt-out of static optimization by capturing the query parameter in `getInitialProps`.

 ### Populating `<head>`

 <details>